-All action alternatives would result in construction-related disturbance due to noise associated with the presence of work crews during project implementation and ongoing use and maintenance of the trail system.
+All action alternatives would result in construction-related disturbance due to noise associated with the presence of work crews during project implementation and ongoing use and maintenance of the expanded trail system.
 Work would be completed in stages, most likely over the course of multiple construction seasons or years as funding becomes available.
-The total duration of construction is similar for all action alternatives, and is expected to require between 160 and 182 days to implement trail development as described in Chapter 2.

-Best management practices would be implemented to avoid or minimize disturbance to wildlife during construction and maintenance of the trail.
-However, all action alternatives would result in adverse, site-specific to regional, short-term moderate impacts associated with construction related-disturbance and site-specific to regional, long-term to permanent, negligible to moderate impacts associated with ongoing use and maintenance.
+Best management practices would be implemented to avoid or minimize disturbance to wildlife during construction and maintenance of the expanded trail.
+However, all action alternatives would result in adverse, site-specific to regional, short-term moderate to major impacts associated with construction related-disturbance and site-specific to regional, long-term to permanent, negligible to moderate impact associated with ongoing use and maintenance.